m1k1o/neko/webpage/docs/customization/browsers.md

 with `NEKO_CHROMIUM_PROXY_AGENT`, but only loopback addresses are accepted.
 Do not use the container-wide `HTTP_PROXY` or `HTTPS_PROXY` variables for this purpose because they can also redirect Neko signaling and WebRTC services.

+The health-check target is required when an upstream proxy is configured.
+At startup the agent verifies that it can authenticate to the upstream and open a connection to this target.
+Three failed checks prevent Chromium from starting.
+After startup the check repeats every 30 seconds.
+Its credential-free status is available inside the container at `http://127.0.0.1:18081/healthz`; change the loopback listener with `NEKO_CHROMIUM_PROXY_HEALTH_LISTEN` if necessary.

 **Allow file uploading & downloading**